sahurai/CLOUD-Project-1/DOCUMENTATION.md

 PASS: both CPU and GPU worker pools demonstrated HPA scaling.
 ```

+> **Tip:** paste the actual numbers from your run here — observed latency `p95`/`p99`, throughput (RPS), how many seconds until the first new pod became `Ready`, the peak replica count of each pool, and a short excerpt of `kubectl -n glaucoma get hpa` during the run.
+The script output above is the template; the concrete figures are what make the experiment convincing.

 Corroborating evidence:

 * the load-balancer log: `[route] POST /predict/ (124987 bytes) -> CPU` / `(3500000 bytes) -> GPU` / `GET /models/ -> CPU`;